singerdmx/flutter-quill/README.md

 >
-> Note: At this time, we are making too many changes to the library and you might see new version almost every day
+> Note: At this time, we are making too many changes to the library, and you might see a new version almost every day
 >
 > Using the latest version and reporting any issues you encounter on GitHub will greatly contribute to the improvement of the library.
-Your input and insights are valuable in shaping a stable and reliable version for all our users.
+> Your input and insights are valuable in shaping a stable and reliable version for all our users.
 Thank you for being part of the open-source community!
 >
-> If the latest version of [FlutterQuill Extensions] is pre-release, then please use it in order to work with the latest stable version of [FlutterQuill]
+> If the latest version of [FlutterQuill Extensions] is pre-release, then please use it to work with the latest stable version of [FlutterQuill]
 >

 Compatible versions: